 We are interested in input from Cochrane contributors on their experiences of Cochrane Colloquia.
 Please note that the consultation period closes on 28 Feb.
+Language Writing toolkit

 5. Choose active language

 Use the active voice to give a clear sense of people doing things and taking ownership of their tasks.